Just what is Microsoft Intune, and how can it help your organization?

 - Microsoft Intune works to secure Android, iOS, Windows, and macOS devices with one unified mobile solution.

 - Microsoft Intune helps you keep your employees secure while staying productive.

 Here are the top 6 common business problems that Microsoft Intune helps solve for organizations:

-1. Intune solves the problem of your employees being able to securely access on-premise email and data.
+1. Intune solves the problem of your employees being able to access on-premise email and data securely.

-There are a lot of organizations out there that still have on-premises servers (i.e. Microsoft Exchange), but their employees still need to securely access their email and data.
+Many organizations out there still have on-premises servers (i.e., Microsoft Exchange), but their employees still need to access their email and data securely.
 Using Intune-managed certificates combined with a standard VPN gateway or proxy (like Microsoft Azure Active Directory Application Proxy), you can enable access to mobile apps that connect to on-premises data.
-Once your employees’ devices are enrolled in Intune, the management system will help ensure that those devices are compliant with your policies before they are able to access your corporate data.
+Once your employees’ devices are enrolled in Intune, the full endpoint management and system will help ensure they comply with your policies before accessing your corporate data.

 2. Intune solves the problem of ensuring secure access to email and data through Office 365.